slavapestov/swift-evolution/proposals/9999-self-formal-type-in-class.md

 Derived
 ```

+Here, the type of `self` would always be `Derived` when called on an
+instance of the derived class.

 Of course a more useful program could instead do something with the
 type parameter 'T', such as constraining it to a protocol or a class
 with a required initializer, and then using the type to construct